skamjadali7/cypress-vmo/README.md

 # cypress-vmo
-cypress assignment for vmo app for layr
+cypress assignment for amazon mobile search AND rcb.json validation

 # Software Version using
-- Node Version - v12.18.3
+- Node Version < v12.18.3
-- Cypress - Latest version (v10.9.0)
+- Cypress - Latest version (v12.13.0)

 # Project setup
 - Pre Check ( Please Install git in your local)
 - Clone the project in your local machine/system
 - npm init (for node modules & package.json install)
-- npm install cypress
-- npm i --save-dev cypress-localstorage-commands ( for local session and storage handling )
+- npm install cypress@12.13.0 --save-dev

 # How to run the project